The Simpsons season 9

-The ninth season of the American animated sitcom The Simpsons aired on Fox between September 21, 1997 and May 17, 1998.
+The ninth season of the American animated sitcom The Simpsons aired on Fox between September 21, 1997, and May 17, 1998.
 It began with "The City of New York vs. Homer Simpson".
 Mike Scully served as showrunner for the ninth production season.
 The ninth broadcast season contained three episodes with 4F-series production codes, indicating that they were hold-over episodes from production season eight, and two episodes with 3G-series production codes, which are not explicitly confirmed to be part of any production season but are speculated to be relabeled 3F-series (seventh production season) episodes.
 This makes it the first broadcast season to include holdover episodes from two previous production seasons.

+This season includes the 200th episode of the show, "Trash of the Titans", which aired on April 26, 1998.
 Season nine won three Emmy Awards: "Trash of the Titans" for Primetime Emmy Award for Outstanding Animated Program (for Programming Less Than One Hour) in 1998, Hank Azaria won "Outstanding Voice-Over Performance" for the voice of Apu Nahasapeemapetilon, and Alf Clausen and Ken Keeler won the "Outstanding Music and Lyrics" award.
 Clausen was also nominated for "Outstanding Music Direction" and "Outstanding Music Composition for a Series (Dramatic Underscore)" for "Treehouse of Horror VIII".
 Season nine was also nominated for a "Best Network Television Series" award by the Saturn Awards and "Best Sound Editing" for a Golden Reel Award.
+Along with season ten, season nine has been cited by several critics as the transition between the series' classic era and its decline in quality.

 The Simpsons 9th Season DVD was released on December 19, 2006, in Region 1, January 29, 2007, in Region 2 and March 21, 2007, in Region 4.
 The DVD was released in two different forms: a Lisa-shaped head, to match the Maggie, Homer and Marge shaped heads from the three previous DVD sets, and also a standard rectangular shaped box.
 Like the previous DVD sets, both versions are available for sale separately.